HealthyGamer/CodingEvents/Documentation.md

 - API reference documentation: If the project exposes an API, documentation on the API endpoints, inputs, outputs, and authentication mechanisms should be provided.
 - Samples and tutorials: In addition to the getting started guide, there are other common scenarios that your users may run into.
 Sample code for those scenarios can help with adoption.
 - Troubleshooting guide: A guide that provides solutions to common problems developers may encounter while working on the project.

+## Leveling Up Your Docs

+- Automate what you can: Tools like [Swagger](https://swagger.io/) help automate the process of documenting parts of your system, in this case the API.
+Automating docs means seting it up once will save significant time down the road.
+- Don't document too early: Early in a project things will change quickly and docs will go out of date too fast to be worth it.
+- Turn questions into documentation: DRY (Don't Repeat Yourself) applies to documentation as well.
+Answering the same question multiple times means it should go in the docs or the documentation is unclear.
+- Add snippets, tables, and diagrams: Developers often prefer to copy/paste code, so give them something to use.
+It also improves understanding of difficult concepts.
+- QA the docs: What makes sense to one person may not may not make sense to another.
+Having someone unfamiliar with the project try to use it will give valuable information on what can improve.